An efficient probabilistic hardware architecture for diffusion-like models: The Challenge with EBMs

 Unlike the systems we propose, existing probabilistic computers based on MEBMs struggle with the multimodality of real-world data, which hinders their efficiency.
 Namely, the amount of energy the computer must expend to draw a sample from the MEBM's distribution can be tremendous if its energy landscape is very rough.

-Specifically, sampling algorithms that operate in high dimensions (such as Gibbs sampling~\cite{pml2Book}) are locally-informed iterative procedures, meaning that they sample a landscape by randomly making small movements in the space based on low-dimensional information.
+Specifically, sampling algorithms that operate in high dimensions (such as Gibbs sampling~\cite{pml2Book}) are locally informed iterative procedures, meaning that they sample a landscape by randomly making small movements in the space based on low-dimensional information.
 When using such a procedure to sample from Eq.~\eqref{eq:ebm}, the probability that the iteration will move up in energy to some state $X[k+1]$ is exponentially small in the energy increase compared to the current state $X[k]$, i.e.,

 For large differences in energy, like those encountered when trying to move between two valleys separated by a significant barrier, this probability can be very close to zero.
-These barriers grind the iterative sampler to a halt.
+In standard Markov-chain analyses, such barriers lead to exponentially large expected transition times between modes, which is reflected in a rapidly growing mixing time.

-The mixing-expressivity tradeoff (MET) summarizes this issue with existing probabilistic computer architectures, reflecting the fact that modeling performance and sampling hardness are coupled for MEBMs.
-Specifically, as the expressivity (modeling performance) of an MEBM increases, its \textit{mixing time} (the amount of computational effort needed to draw independent samples from the MEBM's distribution) becomes progressively longer, resulting in expensive inference and unstable training~\cite{carbone2023efficient, desjardins2010parallel}.
+The mixing–expressivity tradeoff (MET) summarizes this issue with existing probabilistic computer architectures, reflecting the fact that modeling performance and sampling hardness are coupled for MEBMs.
+Specifically, as the expressivity (modeling performance) of an MEBM increases, its \emph{mixing time} (the amount of computational effort needed to draw independent samples from the MEBM's distribution) becomes progressively longer, resulting in expensive inference and unstable training~\cite{carbone2023efficient, desjardins2010parallel}; see Appendix~\ref{app:autocorr} for a definition of mixing time.

 The empirical effect of the MET on the efficiency of MEBM-based probabilistic computing systems is illustrated in Fig.~\ref{fig:mixing_exp}~(b).
 Mixing time increases very rapidly with performance, inflating the amount of energy required to sample from the model.
 The effect of this increased mixing time is reflected in Fig.~\ref{fig:perf}: despite the MEBM-based solution using the same EBMs and underlying hardware as the DTM-based solution, its energy consumption is several orders of magnitude larger due to the glacially slow mixing.